-Open spaces and agricultural lands in Cranston, particularly in the western part of the City, face preservation challenges.
-Despite some efforts to preserve farmland, large-scale solar facilities pose a growing threat to western farmland tracts, potentially converting agricultural land to energy production sites.
-This issue is compounded by broader development pressures, especially in western Cranston, which could lead to the loss of open spaces and recreational areas.
+Open spaces and agricultural lands in Cranston, particularly in the western part of the City, face preservation challenges..
+Broader development pressures, especially in western Cranston, could lead to the loss of open spaces and recreational areas.
 The tension between land preservation and development highlights the need for a balanced approach to land use planning that protects valuable open spaces and farmland while accommodating necessary growth and renewable energy initiatives.
-Addressing these challenges will be crucial for maintaining Cranston's rural character, preserving its agricultural heritage, and ensuring adequate open spaces for future generations.
+Addressing these challenges will be crucial for maintaining Cranston's forested lands, preserving its agricultural heritage, and ensuring adequate open spaces for future generations.